 The Economic Times

-is a leading business daily, which was founded in 1961 and is owned by the largest media group Bennett and Coleman and Co Ltd. Its publication started in the year 1961.
+The Economic Times is a leading business daily, which was founded in 1961 and is owned by the largest media group, Bennett and Coleman and Co Ltd. Its publication started in the year 1961.
 This newspaper is known to be the worlds second-most widely read English-language business newspaper, after the Wall Street Journal.

 The Indian Express